 Age guidance: 16+ years

-Foil, Arms and Hog present a delicious blend of bizarre, surreal and hilarious comedy scenes with outrageous characters and unexpected twists.
+They return to Norden Farm with a delicious blend of bizarre, surreal and hilarious comedy scenes with outrageous characters and unexpected twists.
 Catch these lads while you can.

 'These lads are hilarious' Jason Byrne